anyatokar/mfte-seattle/README.md

 MFTE is a government program.
 This app is not affiliated with the Seattle Office of Housing or any government office.
 For official information about MFTE please visit the [Seattle Office of Housing website](https://seattle.gov/housing).

-Users should contact building property management directly for current information about apartment vacancies or renter qualifications.
+Users should contact building property management directly for current information about apartment vacancies and renter qualifications.

 ### Why MFTE